voipmonitor/sniffer/README_rrd.md

 *) Last example sends PNG image to stdout instead of saving it into a file.
 	creategraph mem_usage "31.8.2014 00:00" now 600 400
 ```
-	2. You can create graphs that meets your specific needs using 'rrdtool graph'.
-For its syntax look at: http://oss.oetiker.ch/rrdtool/doc/rrdgraph.en.html
 Suggestion: rrd files are located in you spool directory in subdir 'rrd'